fastoch/CKA_homelab_K3d_multi-node_cluster/README.md

 # Introduction

-The goal of this tutorial is to set up a homelab for preparing the **CKA exam**.
+The goal of this tutorial is to set up a homelab on a Fedora 43 machine for preparing the **CKA exam**.

 ## Useful resources